-Management believes that Boston Pizza is well positioned to increase its number one position in the casual dining market.
+Management believes that Boston Pizza is well positioned to enhance its number one position in the casual dining market.
 As has been the record over the past decade, BPI's future growth is expected to come from a combination of same store sales growth and new restaurant growth.

-- Growth in Same Store Sales BPI has demonstrated a track record of exceptional SSSG, averaging 5.7% over the last 10 years.
+• Same Store Sales Growth - BPI has demonstrated a track record of exceptional SSSG, averaging 4.9% over the last 10 years.
 Given the increasing ability to leverage larger marketing budgets and the market synergy gained from increased restaurant presence, Management believes that the brand is well positioned to continue to enjoy above average SSSG.
 BPI's franchise agreement requires that each Boston Pizza Restaurant undergo a complete store renovation once every seven years at the franchisee's expense, as well as any equipment upgrades required by BPI.
 BPI's renovation program is a proven sales builder.
-Locations typically close for two to three weeks to complete the renovation and experience an incremental sales increase in the year following the re-opening. - Growth in New Restaurants BPI currently has significant commitments from franchisees to develop new restaurants.
+Locations typically close for two to three weeks to complete the renovation and experience an incremental sales increase in the year following the re-opening.

+Growth in New Restaurants - BPI currently has significant commitments from franchisees to develop new restaurants.
 Eastern Canada and Quebec remain strong markets for new restaurants.
 BPI will continue to infill an already well developed market in Western Canada.
-As at February 6, 2009, Eastern Canada has received 31 deposits for new restaurants, Quebec has received seven deposits for new restaurants and Western Canada has received ten deposits for new restaurants.
-As at February 6, 2009, 325 Boston Pizza Restaurants are in operation.
+As at February 9, 2010, Eastern Canada has received 15 deposits for new restaurants, Quebec has received five deposits for new restaurants and Western Canada has received 11 deposits for new restaurants.
+As at February 9, 2010, 341 Boston Pizza Restaurants are in operation.
 The following is a summary of existing Boston Pizza Restaurants distributed by province:

-Number of Existing Restaurants
+NUMBER OF EXISTING RESTAURANTS

 PROVINCE (INCLUDING QUICK EXPRESS)

-Alberta 91
+Alberta 95

-British Columbia 60
+British Columbia 63

-Manitoba 16
+Manitoba 17

 New Brunswick 5

 Newfoundland 2

-Northwest Territories and 2
+Northwest Territories and Yukon 2

-Yukon

 Nova Scotia 10

-Ontario 97
+Ontario 105

 Prince Edward Island 1

-Québec 28
+Québec 27

-Saskatchewan 13
+Saskatchewan 14

-TOTAL 325
+TOTAL 341